Lambda-X-Master/Front-end/README.md

 Volunteering your time; it pays you and your whole community fantastic dividends.
 Maybe there's a happy little waterfall happening over here.
 You can spend all day playing with mountains.
 We don't have to be committed.
 We are just playing here.
 You have freedom here.
 The only guide is your heart.
 It's cold, but it's beautiful.

-## 3️⃣ Environment Variables
+# 3️⃣ Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
-There should be a .env file in the frontend folder containing the following:
+There should be a .env file containing the following:

-🚫⬇️These are just examples, replace them with the specifics for your app⬇️
+🚫These are just examples, replace them with the specifics for your app

     *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
     *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard